byakugan-1/byakugan.io/_posts/2025-06-02-sparrow-guide.md

 You can also choose to add a passphrase BIP39 by clicking on the "*Use passphrase*" box.
 Warning: using a passphrase can be very useful, but if you don't understand how it works, it can be very risky.
 That's why I strongly advise you to read this short theoretical article on the subject:

 https://planb.network/tutorials/wallet/backup/passphrase-a26a0220-806c-44b4-af14-bafdeb1adce7

+> Losing or mistyping your passphrase is unrecoverable and creates a different wallet.
+Back it up physically and test it.
+{: .prompt-warning }

 Once you've saved your mnemonic and any passphrase to a physical medium, click on "*Confirm Backup*".